 Fiddle Leaf Figs are known for being slightly tricky when it comes to care.
 They often display signs of struggle for several different reasons.

 Lack of nutrients is not as common an issue.
 These plants require repotting yearly, which is usually enough to keep them alive without fertilizers.
 However, if your tree has been in the same pot for several years without any additional nutrients, you may begin to spot issues.

-Under-fertilized Fiddle Leaf Figs will start to develop yellow leaves or even leaf drop.
+Under-fertilized Fiddle Leaf Figs will start to develop yellow leaves or even leaf drop or display signs of drooping.
 This discoloration occurs over time rather than all at once and pops up in irregular patterns before covering the whole leaf.

 But, yellowing leaves are also signs of overwatering, incorrect temperatures, and a number of other problems.
 Make sure you know the cause before attempting to fix it, as fertilizing at the wrong time can result in even more growth issues.

 Stunted growth is another sign of a lack of nutrients but is far more commonly caused by a pot that is too small for the plant.
 Check if your plant needs repotting first.
 If not, add fertilizer and see if growth resumes.